IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 Error from server: error when creating "/tmp/test-cm.yaml": admission webhook "ac-server.integrity-shield-operator-system.svc" denied the request: Signature verification is required for this request, but no signature is found.
 Please attach a valid signature to the annotation or by a ResourceSignature.
 (Request: {"kind":"ConfigMap","name":"test-cm","namespace":"secure-ns","operation":"CREATE","request.uid":"61f4aabd-df4b-4d12-90e7-11a46ee28cb0","scope":"Namespaced","userName":"IAM#cluser-user"})
 ```

-Let's also check the Integrity Shield block events as follows:
+Let's also check the generated events in the cluster:

 ```
 $ oc get event --all-namespaces --field-selector type=IntegrityShield